 at UCOL Te Pūkenga was the best path towards a career in graphic design.

-Learners in the Bachelor of Creative Media choose which areas they want to specialise in from illustration, photography, video/film, design, and 3D/animation.
-Chaunte enjoyed getting a taste of each discipline, before choosing to focus on design and illustration
+are able to choose in which direction they want to specialise, from illustration, photography, video/film, design, and 3D/animation.
+Chaunté enjoyed getting a taste of each discipline, before choosing to focus on design and illustration.

-“We had workshops at the start where we explored the different disciplines, which gave each student the opportunity to find their niche, or even combine these subjects to produce a greater outcome with their unique style added to it,” says Chaunte
+“We had workshops at the start where we explored the different disciplines, which gave each student the opportunity to find their niche, or even combine these subjects to produce a greater outcome with their unique style added to it,” says Chaunté

 “I have met a lot of good people and made great friends at UCOL, and all of the staff are very supportive.
 It’s like a family away from family.”

-One of Chaunte's favorite projects was a projection mapping installation that celebrated Matariki.
-For this, staff and student worked together to create images that were projected onto UCOL buildings.
-Chaunte's contribution was an animated introduction using photos she took of stars.
+One of Chaunté’s favourite projects was a projection mapping installation that celebrated Matariki.
+For this, staff and ākonga worked together to create images that were projected onto UCOL buildings.
+Chaunté’s contribution was an animated introduction using photos she took of stars.

-Another highlight for Chaunte was when she started working on projects for real clients during the second year of the degree.
+Another highlight for Chaunté was when she started working on projects for real clients during the second year of the degree.